Most dog owners are guilty of feeding their dog all kinds of bones.

 Internal infections are almost always caused due to perforations in the case of bone ingestion.
 Since these infections are quite severe and life-threatening, you should probably head to a vet as soon as you can if your dog seems unusually lethargic.

 4. Lack of appetite

 Another major symptom that can indicate multiple problems is a lack of appetite.
-It could indicate that a piece of bone is stuck in their stomach, or it could mean that the bone fragments have lacerated their intestinal tracts.
+It could mean that a piece of bone lodged in their stomach, or it could mean that the bone fragments have lacerated their intestinal tracts.